 These are the best wildflower spots in Southern California

 The abundance of rain this winter, following five years of drought, has many Southern California flower lovers excited about a possible epic display this spring.
-But stormy weather and the lack of sunshine until recent days has slowed the region's bloom.
+But stormy weather and the lack of sunshine until recently has slowed the region's bloom.

 Comments